Teamwork is working together. This lecture was developed by Wei Zhang, my graduate student studying interdisciplinary teams.

 What is a team?
 Scientists say that “teams are social entities with high task interdependency and shared common goals.”
 Note the terms:

 - “social entities” = people

-- “high task interdependency” -> implies specialties are required for the project
+- “high task interdependency” -> implies specials required for the project

 - “shared common goals” = common purpose = is this the project?

 For you the shared goals or common purpose: